 Parsinator, a tale of a pdf parser

-08 Mar 2019 #tutorial #showdev #csharpOne day your boss asks you to read a pdf file to extract relevant information to later process it in your main software.
+08 Mar 2019 #tutorial #showdev #csharpImagine one day, your boss asks you to read a pdf file to extract relevant information and build a request for your main API.
 That happened to me.
 My first thought was: “how in the world am I going to read the text on the pdf file?”
 This is how I built Parsinator.

 Requirements

-There I was, a normal day at the office with a new challenge.
+There I was, another day at the office with a new challenge.
 One of our clients couldn’t connect to our invoicing software.
 The only input he could provide was a text-based pdf file.
 This was the challenge: parse a text-based pdf file into an XML file.

 These were the requirements:

-- You can receive pdf files with any structure.
+- I could receive pdf files with any structure.
 Two clients won’t have the same file structure.

-- You will receive not only pdf files but any plain-text file.
+- I will receive not only pdf files but any plain-text file.

-- You will have to build something easy to grasp for your coworkers or your future self to maintain.
+- I needed to build something easy to grasp for my coworkers or future self to maintain.

-- You will have to ship it by the end of the week.
+- I will have to ship it by the end of the week.
 Sounds familiar?

 Actual implementation

-One of my concerns was how to read the text from the pdf file.
-But, after Googling a bit, I found the iTextSharp pdf library and a StackOverflow answer to read a text-based pdf file.
+One of my concerns was extracting the text from a pdf file.
+But, after Googling a bit, I found the iTextSharp library and a StackOverflow answer to read a text-based pdf file.
 No big deal after all!

 After using iTextSharp, a pdf file was a list of lists of strings, List<List<string>>